xZise/flake8-string-format/README.rst

 The checker can be used directly::

   $ python -m flake8_string_format some_file.py
-  some_file.py:1:1: P101 str does contain unindexed parameters
+  some_file.py:1:1: P101 format string does contain unindexed parameters

 Even though ``flake8`` still uses ``optparse`` this script in standalone mode is using ``argparse``.